Save more than 50% on OzempicGet started for free

 Some things to note for your first 3 months of treatment:

-- Your initial treatment package will include your first pen which contains enough medication for your first 4-6 weeks
+• Your initial treatment package will include enough medication for your first 4-6 weeks

-- You can expect to receive 2 additional pens over the remaining 6-8 weeks until your first renewal
+• You can expect to receive additional medication over the remaining 6-8 weeks until your first renewal

-- We’ll automatically ship your pens each month for the duration of your prescription to ensure your medication remains safe, viable and ready for use
+• We’ll automatically ship your medication each month for the duration of your prescription to ensure your medication remains safe, viable and ready for use

 Titration: What is it and why is it used?